If you opted out but remained in local government employment

 If you wish to transfer previous pension rights from other pension arrangements into the LGPS, you must elect to do so within 12 months of rejoining the scheme.
 Your employer can allow you longer.
 This is an employer discretion; you can ask your employer what their policy is on this matter.

 If you opt out then opt back in at a later date and you are in the same employment, you cannot transfer in previous pension rights as you have had your 12 months time constraint for that employment.

-When you join the scheme your employer will give you a Joiner pack including forms for you to complete giving details about your previous pension rights.
-View and complete the joiner pack (PDF, 335.7 KB).
+When you join the scheme your employer tells you about the Joiner pack.
+It includes forms for you to complete giving details about your previous pension rights within 12 months of joining.

 Aggregating your pension records

 If you previously left and then rejoin the Local Government Pension Scheme (LGPS) your pension is usually automatically aggregated.